007HarshSingh/007HarshSingh/README.md

 - 👋 Hi, I’m HarshSingh
 - 👀 I’m interested in WEB devlopment
-- 🌱 I’m currently learning ...ReactJs
+- 🌱 I’m currently learning ...ReactJs and Backend technology
-  My project is Password generator which generate random password with help of different letter

 <!---
 007HarshSingh/007HarshSingh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.